codepath/android_guides/Using-the-RecyclerView.md

     }
 ```

-Optionally, you can also add the following properties to define animations and item touches:
+**Optionally**, you can also add the following properties to define custom properties such as animations and item touches:

 ```java